 Donated materials and services - Donated materials and services are reflected in the accompanying financial statements at their estimated fair value as of the date of donation.
 Donated services are recognized as contributions in accordance with FASB ASC 958-605 if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased.
 No amounts have been reflected in the financial statements for certain donated volunteer services because they did not qualify for recording under the guidelines of FASB ASC 958-605; however, a substantial number of volunteers have donated significant amounts of their time to the Organization's program services and fundraising campaigns.
-There were no donated materials and services for the year ended June 30, 2021.
+The Organization received insignificant in-kind contributions for the year ended June 30, 2022.